Family Education Savings Account (529 Plan) Deductions

 • fees, books, supplies, and equipment related to the participation in an eligible apprenticeship program certified with the U.S. Secretary of Labor,

-• up to $10,000 of tuition for enrollment at an elementary or secondary (K-12) public, private, or religious school.
+• up to $10,000 of tuition for enrollment at an elementary or secondary (K-12) public, private, or religious school, or

 Recapture Tax